-What are the occupational aspirations of dropout youth?
+2. What are the occupational aspirations of dropout youth?

-What are the sociological-psychological factors that involved in the future orientation and occupational aspirations of dropout youth?
+3. What sociological-psychological factors are involved in the future orientation and occupational aspirations of dropout youth?

 Research methodology

 The methodology chosen is qualitative research based on grounded theory.
 To carry out the study, three stages involving three research tools were chosen.
 First, the participating youth were given semi-structured interviews.
 Among the various population groups treated by the Youth Advancement Units, the population chosen was composed of “secular” (not religious, not ultra-Orthodox, not immigrant, and not Arab) youngsters aged 15–18.
 The interview method was invoked on the basis of grounded theory, in which a small number of participants was chosen as a theoretical sample, the interviews were given, and afterwards the findings were analyzed.
 Subsequently, the questions were rephrased for use in an additional round of interviews, and the process was repeated over the course of year, until saturation was achieved.